-Texas Toast Sloppy Joes are a twist on an Old Fashioned Sloppy Joes recipe.
-Make this easy dinner recipe with juicy ground meat, zesty sauce, and crunchy buttery toast tonight.
+Texas Toast Sloppy Joes are a twist on an old fashioned sloppy joes recipe.
+A family favorite, this easy dinner recipe with ground beef, sautéed onions and peppers, zesty sauce, and crunchy buttery Texas toast bread will be ready in 40 minutes.

 Donate that can of Manwich - you won't need it after making the best homemade sloppy joes recipe around.
 These inexpensive and easy to make Homemade Sloppy Joes on Texas Toast have a sweet and savory flavor that will become a new family favorite recipe.